 - New Year’s Traditions

-Join us on this festive journey, and immerse yourself in the unique charm of an Italian Christmas.
+Join us on this festive journey, and immerse yourself in the unique magic of Christmas in Italy.

 Christmas Timeline in Italy